obnoxious-hippopotamus/similar-proxy/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Clone a copy of this GitHub repository to your local machine.  ```CD``` into the root directory of the project and execute the following commands in the terminal.
+Clone a copy of this GitHub repository to your local machine.  ```cd``` into the root directory of the project and execute the following commands in the terminal.

 ### Prerequisites
 This application uses MySQL as a database management system.
 Be sure to have MySQL server installed and running on your local machine.
-Execute the ```schema.sql``` file in each microservice to create the appropriate databse structure
+Execute the ```schema.sql``` file in each microservice to create the appropriate database structure

 ```
 Give examples